Naviden/AI-and-Big-Data-Course/08_Advanced Machine Learning Model.md

 ### Key Concepts:
 - **Hyperplane:** A decision boundary that separates different classes in the feature space.
 The optimal hyperplane is the one that maximizes the margin between the classes.
 - **Margin:** The distance between the hyperplane and the closest data points (support vectors) from each class.
+- **Support Vectors:** The data points closest to the hyperplane that influence its position and orientation.
+These points are critical for determining the decision boundary.
-- **Kernel Trick:** A technique that allows SVM to perform non-linear classification by mapping the input features into a higher-dimensional space.
+- **Kernel:** A mathematical function that allows SVM to solve non-linear classification problems by mapping the input data into a higher-dimensional space.
+This transformation enables SVM to find a linear boundary in the transformed space, even if the data is not linearly separable in the original space.

 ![SVM Example](https://scikit-learn.org/stable/_images/sphx_glr_plot_iris_svc_001.png)